Simon Court, Founder and CEO

 She undertook her initial accountancy training with Touche Ross having decided to make a move from her initial career as a Geography Teacher.
 Whilst working at Value Partnership Tina has trained and qualified as a Dance Teacher and as a break from accounting teaches Ballroom and Latin American Dancing.

-Jane joined the team in February 2012 as Executive Assistant and Project Manager to the consulting team – planning, organising and prioritising business and client critical activities.
+Jane is an Executive Assistant and Project Manager to the consulting team – planning, organising and prioritising business and client critical activities.

 As Business Director and Co-Founder, Jane is responsible both for managing internal operations and maintaining client relationships.
 Previously Jane has worked in television, as a Producer, making documentaries for Channel 4 (‘Picking up the Pieces’ and ‘Death’ which won a BAFTA).